CE Education Program for Certification

 Course Fees: Below are listed the required courses for this curriculum.
 At the end of each course description you will find the course cost listed.
 All textbooks and learning materials are separate and not included in the course cost.

-1. Crisis Intervention Theory
+CI 500 – Crisis Intervention Theory

 Course Code: CI 500.
 Contact hours of education = 40.
-Course Fee: $125.00
+Course Fee: $150.00

-2. Crisis Intervention Assessment & Treatment I
+CI 510 – Crisis Intervention Assessment & Treatment I

 This course provides student with information about the current issues as they relate to crisis intervention.
 Numerous case examples are provided to illustrate the practical application of both assessing and treating the client in crisis.
 Students will examine issues related to crisis from many different aspects.
 Solid definitions are examined.
 The ACT model of intervention is presented and students examine its use in many types of crisis situations, including natural disasters, terrorist attacks, etc. Students will also study assessment and treatment interventions according to age and growth/development.